cdktf/cdktf-provider-googlebeta/docs/googleMemorystoreInstance.python.md

 **Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
 Please refer to the field 'effective_labels' for all of the labels present on the resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.26.0/docs/resources/google_memorystore_instance#labels GoogleMemorystoreInstance#labels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.27.0/docs/resources/google_memorystore_instance#labels GoogleMemorystoreInstance#labels}

+---

+##### `maintenance_policy`<sup>Optional</sup> <a name="maintenance_policy" id="@cdktf/provider-google-beta.googleMemorystoreInstance.GoogleMemorystoreInstance.Initializer.parameter.maintenancePolicy"></a>

+- *Type:* <a href="#@cdktf/provider-google-beta.googleMemorystoreInstance.GoogleMemorystoreInstanceMaintenancePolicy">GoogleMemorystoreInstanceMaintenancePolicy</a>

+maintenance_policy block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.27.0/docs/resources/google_memorystore_instance#maintenance_policy GoogleMemorystoreInstance#maintenance_policy}

 ---